 Avoid using herbicides (weed killers) the first year.
 This includes crabgrass preventers (pre-emergence).

 Soil layers can inhibit water infiltration.
-Core aeration within the first year with help break up any soil layers created by the different medium that the sod was grown on.
+Core aeration within the first year with help breaks up any soil layers created by the different mediums that the sod was grown on.